 If you are looking to purchase a new home in a master planned community or looking at building your own custom home behind the gates, we are the ideal resource to navigate the purchase process.
 Our team at New Homes will assist in understanding the market, what to look for in a developer and builder and how to find the perfect mortgage and financing for your purchase.

-Why New Home Master Plan Communities Are Better
+New Home Master Plan Communities Are Better for Some Families

-A master planned community commonly offer community areas and preserves the community character with standards.
+A master planned community commonly offers community areas and maintains a strong sense of family.

 New Home Construction

 Builders are enjoying the new market conditions that are allowing long-time home owners the opportunity to upsize into a new home that suits their needs with more modern features and new home warranties eliminating maintenance concerns.
 Communities that were left with empty lots and half built products are moving forward again and the landscape for new home builders is moving forward.

 Given the experiences over the last 5 years, homeowners and developers have reason to be skeptical, but there is no reason to believe this will slow down.
 With new construction taking a front seat in the real estate market, builders are closely watching trends to ensure they are capitalizing on market demand with the perfect floor plans and community offerings for their customers.
 One of the trends with new home sales is the increase in size.